-All in-person services will be closed Friday, Aug 7 for a city-wide cost-saving furlough day.
+Thursday, Nov.
+26 & Friday, Nov.
+27 – All in-person services will be closed for Thanksgiving and a city-wide furlough day.

 *The UndocuMonologues were created in a 17-week collaborative process between Motus Theater’s Artistic Director, Kirsten Wilson, and undocumented community leaders with D.A.C.A.
 (Deferred Action for Childhood Arrivals).